 |During the second five class days of the semester||70%|

 |During the third five class days of the semester||50%|

 |During the fourth five class days of the semester||25%|

 |After the fourth five class days of the semester||None|

 No part of tuition or fees is returned after the 20th class day of the long semester.
 Refunds are calculated on charges assessed, not payments received.

-The following schedule determines the short or mini term refunds for tuition and fees upon withdrawal from the University if no coursework is completed.
+The following schedule determines the summer, short, or mini term refunds for tuition and fees upon withdrawal from the University if no coursework is completed.
 (Education Code Section 54.006 (b2) Texas School Law Bulletin):